shivangjhalani/OS-Jackfruit/README.md

 # Multi-Container Runtime

-A lightweight Linux container runtime in C with a long-running supervisor and a kernel-space memory monitor.
+A lightweight Linux container runtime in C with a long-running supervisor and a kernel-space memory monitor

 ---